Perils of the Deep Blue: Writing and recording

-Ailyn joined a Norwegian choir in 2012 to for some training and for inspiration for the upcoming release.
-According to Morten, the writing process took two years.
+Spanish singer Ailyn joined a Norwegian choir in 2012 to for some training and for inspiration for the upcoming release.
+According to Morten, the writing process took two years and 5 months.
 He began writing for the album before the release of the previous one.
 In an interview, he said, "The entire band and all the people we are working with are absolutely ecstatic about it!
 This album takes SIRENIA to the next level and brings many new sides of us to the table.
 There's typical tried and tested SIRENIA stuff but also approaches that you've never heard from us before.
 I think I've never felt so good about an album throughout my entire career.
 I mean, I love them all, but this one is something special.
 It's the result of two and a half years of blood, sweat and tears.
 I've literally put my heart and soul into this record, so I am very curious to see what our fans as well as the press will think about it!"